 Portability Permits Doubling the Estate Tax Exemption for Surviving Spouses

-In order to do this, Betty must file a federal tax return for Jack even though he owes no federal estate tax and make the portability election on the return.
+In order to do this, Betty must file a federal tax return for Jack’s estate, even though there’s no federal estate tax due on his estate, in order to make the portability election on the return.
 She must do this within nine months of Jack’s death.
-(In fact, if Jack gave his entire estate to Betty, he would not have used any of his unified credit since the gifts would qualify for the marital deduction, meaning that in electing portability Betty would be able to give away $11 million tax free at death.)
+(In fact, if Jack gave his entire estate to Betty, he would not have used any of his unified credit since the gifts would qualify for the marital deduction, meaning that in electing portability Betty would be able to give away $19.4 million tax free at death.)

-Some estate tax professionals advise all of their clients to elect portability just in case.
-We had a client whose situation shows why this might be advisable.
-His wife died.
-Her estate and his together were well below $5.49 million (or whatever the threshold was that year).
+This happened to one of our clients.
+When his wife died, her estate and his together were well below the $5.49 million estate tax threshold in place at that time.
 However, he owned a substantial number of shares in a start-up company.
 At the time of his wife’s death, the prospects for the company were quite poor and he thought the stock was worthless.
 Fortunately for him, lightening struck and all of the sudden the stock was worth millions.
-This occurred shortly after portability was enacted and it wasn’t clear how to elect portability.
+This occurred shortly after portability was enacted and it wasn’t clear how to make the election.
 In addition, he did not do so within nine months of his wife’s death since at that time he thought the stock had no value.
 Fortunately, given the confusion for taxpayers and tax advisors at the time, the IRS extended the filing deadline and our client was able to elect portability.

 Be aware of the trap for the unwary.
 In order to elect portability, the surviving spouse must file a federal estate tax return for the deceased spouse, even though he may not have a taxable estate and no estate tax return would normally be necessary.
 This return, and the portability election, must be made within nine months from the date of the deceased spouse’s death.

 A Short History of the Federal Estate Tax

 QTIP Trust Can Give Husband Right to Income But Preserve Asset for Children